-MANY COLLEGES HAVE ELIMINATED ACT/SAT TEST REQUIREMENTS.
-CHECK https://fairtest.org/test-optional-list FOR A CURRENT LIST OF TEST-OPTIONAL COLLEGES.
+MANY COLLEGES HAVE ELIMINATED THE REQUIREMENT FOR ACT/SAT TEST SCORES.
+CHECK https://fairtest.org/ test-optional-list FOR A CURRENT LIST OF TEST-OPTIONAL COLLEGES.
 ALWAYS VERIFY TEST REQUIREMENTS WITH THE COLLEGE'S ADMISSIONS OFFICE.

-ACT (American College Test) SAT (Scholastic Aptitude Test) What Is Tested ACT measures what you learn in high school to determine your academic readiness for college SAT measures what you learn in high school and what you need to succeed in college When to Take the Test ACT examination is usually taken during your junior year and is offered seven times a year in the months of February, April, June, July, September, October and December SAT examination is usually taken during your junior year and is offered seven times a year in the months of March, May, June, August, October, November and December Registration Deadline Approximately five weeks before test date Approximately four weeks before test date Test Duration 2 hours, 55 minutes + 40 minutes for optional essay 3 hours + 50 minutes for optional essay Major Sections English, mathematics, reading, science and an optional writing section Math, reading, writing, language and an optional essay for select students Scoring 1-36 400-1600
+ACT (American College Test) SAT (Scholastic Aptitude Test) What Is Tested ACT measures what you learn in high school to determine your academic readiness for college SAT measures what you learn in high school and what you need to succeed in college When to Take the Test ACT examination is usually taken during your junior year and is offered seven times a year in the months of February, April, June, July, September, October and December SAT examination is usually taken during your junior year and is offered seven times a year in the months of March, May, June, August, October, November and December Registration Deadline Approximately five weeks before test date Approximately four weeks before test date Test Duration 2 hours, 55 minutes + 40 minutes for optional essay 2 hours, 14 minutes + 50 minutes for optional essay Major Sections English, mathematics, reading, science and an optional writing section Reading and writing, math, and an optional essay for select students Scoring 1-36 400-1600